 Sean Fullerton, M.D., specializes in Benign Prostatic Hyperplasia (BPH), obstructive uropathy, complex urinary stones, bladder dysfunction in men and women, kidney obstruction, and prostatitis.
-He supervises the resident clinic run weekly at Westchester Medical Center.
+He supervises the resident clinic run weekly at Westchester Medical Center (WMC), while training the residents in urodynamics, office cystoscopy, prostate biopsy, and ambulatory surgery.
 In this respect, Dr. Fullerton ensures that residents build their own ‘patient panels’ and practice a continuity of care that will prove invaluable.
-He trains the residents in urodynamics, office cystoscopy, prostate biopsy, and ambulatory surgery.

 Education